brianotoole/brianotoole.github.io-brianzotoole/_projects/2016-07-16-momsagainstcooties.md

 ### Objectives
 * Create an engaging blog website with ability to manage many category types of content.
-* High-emphasis on mobile users
+* Easy to use on mobile
 * Generate an increase in traffic and awareness of cleaning and disinfection products

 ### Work Involved